 5. Reducing meat consumption decreases soil degradation

-Animal production is also a great cause for soil degradation and groundwater pollution by:
+Animal production is also a great cause of soil degradation and groundwater pollution by:

 - Improper application of manures – When factory farms distribute manure to fields, the amount often exceeds what the crops can take up, leaving the rest to escape into the air or surface waters.